open-education-api/learning-analytics/README.md

 Note the generated statements consist of combinations of verbs, actors, objects/activities and do not necessary make sense.

+## xAPI swagger
+The xAPI specification is already defined in swagger it seems.
+The [xAPI-swagger repo](https://github.com/TryxAPI/xapi-swagger) hosts a yaml file which can be loaded into Swagger UI so you can explore it.
+Here is the [visualization of xAPI specification](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/TryxAPI/xapi-swagger/master/xapi-swagger.yaml).

 Colons can be used to align columns.